RL Blog

 Recommendations

 Malicious file attachments, links, and websites are the most common tools that hackers use to compromise user machines and accounts.
 Any downloads and links, especially unexpected ones, need to be regarded with caution.
-Even trusted users can not be trusted innately.
-Files can be scanned for malware in advance.
-It is recommended to execute files in a protected environment, like a sandbox or virtual machine, to mitigate damage in the case the file turns out to be malicious.
+Even communication from trusted users should be received with a grain of salt, especially if the communication seems out-of-character or is sending links to unknown sites or strange files.
+Files should be scanned for malware and it is recommended to execute files in a protected environment, like a sandbox or virtual machine, to mitigate damage in the case the file turns out to be malicious.
+Taking these measures can keep malicious files from accessing sensitive systems, accounts, and data.
+When clicking links, double check the URL is in alignment with the domain.
+Public scanners can also be used as a secondary check for URL safety.

 For Google account owners, some safeguards can be put in place to make account takeovers less likely.
 They include: